DianaBeki/AutoHub-Connect/README.md

 I would like to express my gratitude to the following individuals and organizations who have contributed to this project and my development journey:

 - [Microverseinc](https://github.com/microverseinc): I extend my sincere appreciation for their exceptional introductory materials on React and Redux, which served as the foundation for this project.

-- [Linter and Git Workflows Setup](https://github.com/RileyManda/linter-config): This project benefited greatly from the setup inspired by Microverseinc's [template](https://github.com/microverseinc/linters-config/tree/master/react-redux).
-I've incorporated it not only into this project but also across all my other projects.
-It ensures impeccable code quality and precise adherence to syntax standards in CSS, JSX, and JavaScript.

 Your contributions have been instrumental in the success of this project, and I'm thankful for the knowledge and resources you've provided.